TengLi931128/Master_Thesis/README.md

 # Master_Thesis
-This is the master thesis code, the dataset, model_checkpoints as well as result was not included.
+This is the master thesis code.
+The dataset, model_checkpoints as well as result was not included.